josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 - Gibraltar has substantial internal self-government;
 - the UK has continuing responsibilities;
 - Spain’s claim remains politically real;
-- Gibraltarian consent is central to the UK/Gibraltar position;
+- Gibraltarian consent is central to the UK and Gibraltar position;
 - the border is a lived daily reality, not just a diplomatic line.

 If the contestant can only say: